-- Step 1 Connect a null-modem cable to the console port on the CSACS-1121 or Cisco SNS-3415 and to the COM port on your PC. - Step 2 Set up a terminal emulator to communicate with ACS.
-Use the following settings for the terminal emulator connection: 9600 baud, 8 data bits, no parity, 1 stop bit, and no flow control. - Step 3 When the terminal emulator activates, press Enter. - Step 4 At the window, enter your username, then press Enter. - Step 5 Enter the password, then press Enter.
+- Step 1 Connect a null-modem cable to the console port on the CSACS-1121, Cisco SNS-3415, or Cisco SNS-3495 appliance and to the COM port on your PC. - Step 2 Set up a terminal emulator to communicate with ACS.
+Use the following settings for the terminal emulator connection: 9600 baud, 8 data bits, no parity, 1 stop bit, and no flow control. - Step 3 When the terminal emulator activates, press Enter. - Step 4 At the window, enter your username, and press Enter. - Step 5 Enter the password, and press Enter.